getopt-php/getopt-php/docs/operands.md

 You can validate the argument of an operand using the `->setValidation($callable)`.
 To learn more about validation please refer to the section [Validation](validation.md) of this handbook.

+### Description

+Since version 3.2 you can also set the description of operands with `->setDescription($description)`.
+When one of the operands has a description the table of operands will be shown in the help.

+> **Note:** all operands will be shown even if they don't have a description to show the order of operands.

 ## Working With Operands

 After processing the arguments you can retrieve all operands with `GetOpt::getOperands()` or a specific operand by it's